-1. A minimum of three team members, including one Licensed Clinical Social Worker (LCSW), a behavior specialist, and a direct support staff will respond to each dispatch of the DD Mobile Crisis Team.
+- 1. A minimum of three team members, including one Licensed Clinical Social Worker (LCSW), a behavior specialist, and a direct support staff will respond to each dispatch of the DD Mobile Crisis Team.
 Other possible team members may include a registered nurse, an additional social worker (MSW), safety officer, or additional direct support staff.
-In addition, a physician will be available for consultation if needed.

-- 2. All licensed or certified team members are required to comply with the DBHDD Policy, Professional Licensing and Certification Requirements of Practice Act, maintaining valid/current license or certification. - 3.
+In addition, a physician will be available for consultation if needed. - 2.
+All licensed or certified team members are required to comply with the DBHDD Policy, Professional Licensing and Certification Requirements of Practice Act, maintaining valid/current license or certification. - 3.
 The LCSW on the DD Mobile Crisis Team is to provide at a minimum, oversight to the operation of the team and is responsible for ensuring that the appropriate team members are dispatched or are available for consultation based on the clinical data provided by the SPOE. - 4.
-The DD Mobile Crisis Team is to: - a.
-Respond and arrive on site within 1 1⁄2 hours of the SPOE dispatch. - b.
-Address the crisis situation to mitigate any risk to health and safety of the individual and/or others. - c.
-Rule out any medical causes, through consultation with available medical professionals, which might be contributing to the crisis prior to recommending any intensive crisis supports involving behavioral interventions. - 5.
+The DD Mobile Crisis Team is required to: - a.
+Dispatch whenever SPOE directs them to do so. - b.
+Respond and arrive on site within 1 1⁄2 hours of the SPOE dispatch. - c.
+Address the crisis situation to mitigate any risk to health and safety of the individual and/or others. - d.
+Rule out any medical causes, through consultation with available medical professionals, which might be contributing to the crisis prior to recommending any intensive crisis supports involving behavioral interventions. - e.
+Notify SPOE either through email or phone of the team's arrival time at crisis location - 5.
 The DD Mobile Crisis Team members are responsible for completing comprehensive assessment(s) of the current crisis situation.
 This assessment process must include interviews with the individual, care providers and/or family members, observation of the current environment, and review of behavior and individual support plans.
-The LCSW on the team is responsible for ensuring that the assessment process is thorough and complete. - 6.
+The LCSW on the team is responsible for ensuring that the assessment is thorough, complete, and uploaded into CIS within 24 hours of discharge from the GCRS-DD.. - 6.
 Reasonable and relatively simple environmental modifications that do not require continuing programmatic efforts are considered before intensive crisis supports and/or a behavior plan is recommended or implemented. - 7.
 When the DD Mobile Crisis Team makes a disposition, the LCSW communicates all recommendations within 24 hours to all applicable parties (Families/Caregivers, Support Coordination Agencies, Provider Agencies, and/or Regional Office I & E Teams). - 8.
-When the DD Mobile Crisis Team completes services in the home, the LCSW or a designated social worker (MSW) on the team completes a written discharge plan that must: - a.
+When the DD Mobile Crisis Team completes services , the LCSW or a designated social worker (MSW) on the team completes a written discharge plan that must: - a.
 Minimally include: - i.
 Summary of precipitating events - ii.
 Clinical interventions - iii.
 Response to clinical interventions - iv.
 Recommendations for continued interventions

 - v.
 Referral for additional supports (if applicable). - b.
-Be executed and documented within a 24-hour period after a disposition has been determined. - 9.
+Be documented and uploaded to CIS within a 24-hour period after discharge from the GCRS-DD. - 9.
 Crisis Response System providers must develop and maintain DD Mobile Crisis Team protocols for On-Site Operations.
 The protocols must include detailed description of its processes that include at a minimum: - a.
 On-Site Stabilization, including intensive in-home supports and professional consultation - b.
 Referral and/or transport to intensive out-of-home crisis supports - c.
 Referral to hospital emergency department